CONTROL PROCESSES 2026

 Torkel Klingberg (Karolinska Institutet, Sweden)

-Olave E Krigolson (University of Victoria, Canada) Marcello Mattar (New York University, US)
+Olav E Krigolson (University of Victoria, Canada)

 Sebastian Musslick (Osnabrück University, Germany)